 It wasn't just about Trump.

-Any and every political enemy of the Obama administration appears to have been targeted, uh, not just during the administration, but even afterwards.
+Any and every political enemy of the Obama administration appears to have been targeted, not just during the administration, but even afterwards.

-So over at John Solomon's site, just the news.com, uh, I think it's a really good piece by Lee Smith summarizing possible crimes committed by Robert Muller's group of uh the merry band of witch hunters, and one would be disobeying the court order uh to turn over exculpatory evidence against General Flynn.
+So over at John Solomon's site, justthenews.com, I think it's a really good piece by Lee Smith summarizing possible crimes committed by Robert Mueller's group of the Merry Band of Witch Hunters.

-Uh that order was given in 2018 by Emmett Sullivan, who I can't figure out now for the life of me.
+That order was given in 2018 by Emmett Sullivan, who I can't figure out now for the life of me.

-Uh another one is uh misrepresentation of the Papadopoulos cooperation uh because well, we now know that you know that hindered the rust, you know, this whole thing, Mueller prosecutors claimed Trump volunteer Papadopoulos hindered their investigation, but when you look at declassified FBI interviews, they revealed that many of Muller's team uh offered exculpatory information that they withheld.
+Another one is misrepresentation of the Papadopoulos cooperation because, well, we now know that that hindered the rest, this whole thing, Mueller prosecutors claimed Trump volunteer Papadopoulos hindered their investigation.

-I mean, that this list goes on and on of all the instances in which they just don't follow normal processes or or the law or take, quote, advantage of the chaos, deny people their Miranda rights, uh, and they've set every one of these people up.
+I mean, this list goes on and on of all the instances in which they just don't follow normal processes or the law or take, quote, advantage of the chaos, deny people their Miranda rights.

 They did.

-It's interesting when you compare that scope memo uh to the list of people who were originally targeted in 2016.
+It's interesting when you compare that scope memo to the list of people who were originally targeted in 2016.

 The original targets were Carter Page, Paul Manafort, George Papadopoulos, and Michael Flynn.

-They ended up stringing uh up three of them on stuff that really had nothing to do with the campaign, nothing to do with Russian collusion.
+They ended up stringing up three of them on stuff that really had nothing to do with the campaign, nothing to do with Russian collusion.

 And what I find most remarkable is what happened to Carter Page.